Car dashboard lights explained: what shouldn’t be ignored?

 Active parking sensors light

-If you see this light on the dashboard, it means that the parking sensors are active.
-It’s a handy feature in tight parking areas, especially when it comes to manoeuvring bigger vehicles.
+This feature is handy in tight parking areas, especially when maneuvering bigger vehicles.
 You can switch it off, but be aware that some objects may be difficult to notice.

 Start-stop system light